Page saved! You can go back to this later in your Diabetes and Me Close

 Background to research

-Dr Hanieh Yaghootkar has found evidence to show that how and where the body stores fat can help explain why people can have different risks of type 2 diabetes.
-And that this is influenced our genetics, which determine if our bodies decide to store fat in safer places: under the skin.
-Or in more harmful places: in and around organs. Â
+Dr Hanieh Yaghootkar has found evidence that how and where the body stores fat may help explain why people have different risks of developing type 2 diabetes.
+This is strongly influenced by genetics, which determine whether our bodies store fat in safer areas - under the skin - or in more harmful locations, like in and around vital organs.

 She now wants to know if we can use these genes to better understand the links between obesity and type 2 diabetes, and help to predict who’s most at risk of type 2.